Real-Time Data Exchange (RTDE) Guide

 The synchronization is configurable and can involve the following data:

-Output: robot-, joint-, tool- and safety status, analog and digital I/O’s, and general-purpose output registers.
+Output: robot-, joint-, tool- and safety status, analog and digital I/O’s, and general-purpose registers.

 Input: digital and analog outputs and general-purpose input registers.